mhenke/CFML-in-100-minutes/readme.markdown

 ## Where is CFML in 100 minutes?

-CFML in 100 minutes is a simple markdown file for easy editing and contributions called "cfml100mins.markdown".
+CFML in 100 minutes is a [wiki](,,/,,/wiki) using simple markdown file for easy editing and contributions.
 Markdown is a lightweight markup language that converts its marked-up text input to valid, well-formed XHTML.
-You can click on the [cfml100mins.markdown](https://github.com/mhenke/CFML-in-100-minutes/blob/master/cfml100mins.markdown) link to view the converted page.

 ## License